iGavroche/Ninode-RealESRGAN_Upscaler/README.md

 <p align="justify">This node uses the RealESRGAN model from
 xinntao [1].
 This is my personal favourite upscaling model and upscaling approach.</p>

+## Whats New

+<p align="justify">Yesterday I added a bunch of things to the node.
+Now the node is a little bit more complicated than before.
+On the other hand side the node considers now everything which is possible to do with the node.</p>

 ## Upscaling